robertmaynard/Sandbox/README.md

 A basic example at showing how to create an imported library in CMake, this needs to be updated to show off the new import library features

+## CMakeInterfaceChangesLibrary ##
+A basic example at showing how you can have an interface library provide different libraries to link too based on a configuration property of the target that is CONSUMING the interface library.

 ## CMakePreferStaticLibs ##
 Show how you can force CMake to prefer static libraries over dynamic